Hilltop Hoods: 2003–2007: The Calling and The Hard Road

 On 22 September 2003, Hilltop Hoods released their third album, The Calling, which became a commercial breakthrough.
 In an interview after the release of their fourth album, Suffa revealed that The Calling was recorded on his mother's computer and the simplicity of their 'studio' is the reason why some of the music on the album is in monaural ('mono') sound.

 The Calling entered the ARIA Albums Chart in March 2004 and reached No. 53 before exiting the top 100 in September of the same year.
 By December 2006 it was certified platinum for shipment of 70,000 units, becoming the first Australian hip hop album to achieve platinum status.
 In March 2012, it re-entered the chart and peaked at No. 50 – eight-and-a-half years after its first release.
 It featured two singles, "The Nosebleed Section" and "Dumb Enough", which were listed in the Triple J Hottest 100, 2003.
-"The Nosebleed Section" was ranked No. 17 in the Triple J Hottest 100 of All Time in 2009.
+Furthermore, "The Nosebleed Section" was ranked No. 17 in the Triple J Hottest 100 of All Time in 2009 and No. 2 in the Triple J Hottest 100 of Australian Songs.

 Hilltop Hoods' chart and commercial success was a turning point in the Australian Hip Hop scene because it demonstrated widespread support for the genre that reached beyond an underground fan base.